jinhyunju/picaplot/README.md

 - If you have information regarding the chromosome and position of each gene you can supply it to the function to color the gene loading plot by chromosome.

+- This dataframe needs the following columns: `phenotype` which has an entry for all rownames of the `expr.data`, `pheno_chr` showing which chromosome the corresponding gene is on, `pheno_start` for the starting base position of the given phenotype, `pheno_end` for the end base position of the phenotype.

 ```r

 pca1_color = plot_single_component(pca_object,